 Choose local and seasonal blooms, and if possible opt for more greenery than actual flowers.
 The hottest new trend is foliage, so tap into that to make your flower budget go that much further.

-If you are very concerned about your budget, there are a few options that you can consider, such as omitting the cake and serving dessert instead (usually already included in your wedding menu), having only a small dummy cake for the cake cutting ceremony and then giving the guests sheet cake cut into squares, having a cupcake cake that can also serve as the favours, or going for a non-traditional cake.
+If you are very concerned about your budget, there are a few options that you can consider, such as omitting the cake and serving dessert instead (usually already included in your wedding menu), having only a small dummy cake for the cake cutting ceremony and then giving the guests’ sheet cake cut into squares, having a cupcake cake that can also serve as the favours, or going for a non-traditional cake.
 If you choose a non-traditional cake, you can be as creative as you choose.
 Go for a cheese tower cake and serve it as part of your starter, or a brownie pile cake as part of dessert.
-We have done a wedding were the “cake” was made out of savoury pies, and that served as the starter.
+We have done a wedding where the “cake” was made out of savoury pies, and that served as the starter.
 Another one where the cake was made out of rice crispy treat squares.

 11. Hire a wedding planner